 Quilting is an art form that is as loved now as it was 100 years ago.
 I learned to quilt from my Grandma about 10 years ago.
 Quilting is a connection point for many generations.
-I love to share the stories behind the fabric with my 93 year old Grandma.
-It is a thread that keeps us close and allows us to span the years.
+I love that I have been able to share the stories behind the fabrics with Grandma.
+It is a thread that kept us close and helped us to span the years.

-For Christmas this year, Grandma gave me a treasure!
+For Christmas a few years ago, Grandma gave me a treasure!
 I received a doll quilt that she and her Mom quilted when Grandma was only 14.
 The stories behind the fabric and the memories that she shared made this quilt from Grandma priceless!

 Sharing Quilts with New Generations